1977: BerlinLow album was released in January 1977. The following month Bowie began rehearsals in West Berlin for Iggy Pop’s The Idiot Tour.

 Musician magazine, May 1983

-In August 1977 Bowie began recording the “Heroes” album, again at Hansa.
-It took three weeks to complete.
+In July 1977 Bowie began recording the “Heroes” album, again at Hansa.
 During the sessions Bowie was mostly drug-free, eating relatively well, and in far greater shape both physically and mentally.

 There was a café in the Hansa building, run by an ex-boxing champion – my painting Champion Of The World is a portrait of him.
 We’d either have a lunch and dinner there or order up.
 But the egg thing is also true.
 I was eating extremely well as my drug intake was practically zero.
 I’d eat a couple of raw eggs to start the day or finish it, with pretty big meals in between.
 Lots of meat and veg, thanks Mum.
 Brian [Eno] would start his day with a cup of boiling water, into which he’d cut huge lumps of garlic.
 He was no fun to do backing vocals with on the same mic.